passkeydeveloper/passkeys.dev/content/en/device-support/_index.md

 weight: 100
 ---

+This page, along with the rest of passkeys.dev, is targeted at relying party developers and is not intended to be an end user facing resource.

+> Said differently, **please don’t link to this page from end user focused resources** 😉

 ## Overview

 Support for passkeys is currently rolling out across major operating systems and browsers.
 This page will be updated as the ecosystem evolves.
 The [matrix below](#matrix) maps out the various features that support the passkey experience.
 Additional information about each platform is available in the [Reference section of Docs](/docs/reference/android).